shahrajat/shahrajat.github.io/_posts/2020-12-24-amazon-just-do-it-award-jeff-bezos.md

 ---
 layout: post
-title: Winning the "Just Do It" award by Jeff Bezos at Amazon
+title: Receiving the coveted "Just Do It" award by Jeff Bezos at Amazon
 subtitle: Intrapreneurship efforts paid off well
 tags:
   - life